dandrews/nefarious-linkedin/README.md

 4. Don't be spammy

-LinkedIn only detects extensiosn that are used to harvest emails for the sake of recruiting or sales leads.
+LinkedIn only detects extensions that are used to harvest emails for the sake of recruiting or sales leads.
 If you're doing anything else (blocking ads, autofilling passwords, changing the theme), you'll be fine!